kubernetes101/pib-dev/README.md

 ## Cleanup

-- Once you are finished with all of the labs and experimenting, please delete your branch
+- Once you are finished experimenting, please delete your branch

   ```bash